basho-labs/little_riak_book/en/03-developers.md

 <h3>Secondary Indexing (2i)</h3>

-A *secondary index* (2i) is a datastructure that lowers the cost of finding non-key values.
+A *secondary index* (2i) is a data structure that lowers the cost of finding non-key values.
 Like many other databases, Riak has the ability to index data.
 However, since Riak has no real knowledge of the data it stores (they're just binary values), it uses metadata to